 Mediation: Florida Supreme Court certified Family Mediators must have 1) successfully completed a forty-hour Florida Supreme Court approved family mediation certification training, 2) have a Master’s Degree or higher* (such as a JD, PhD, MD, EdD, etc.), 3) observe or co-mediate a prescribed number of family mediation cases with a Florida Supreme Court certified Family Mediator, and 4) have good moral character.
 [Florida Rules for Certified and Court-Appointed Mediators 10.100 - 10.130]

-Eldercaring Coordination: Qualified eldercaring coordinators must 1) have three years experience as a licensed mental health professional, physician, nurse, attorney, or be a Florida Supreme Court certified mediator or professional guardian and hold a master's degree; 2) successfully complete a Florida Supreme Court approved family mediation training program; and 3) successfully complete a Florida Supreme Court approved eldercaring coordination training program.
-[Florida Statute 44.407(5)]
+Eldercaring Coordination: Qualified eldercaring coordinators must 1) have three years experience as a licensed mental health professional, physician, nurse, attorney, or be a Florida Supreme Court certified mediator or professional guardian and hold a master's degree; 2) successfully complete a Florida Supreme Court approved family mediation training program; and 3) successfully complete a Florida Supreme Court approved 16-hour elder mediation training course and a 28-hour eldercaring coordinator training course..
+[Florida Statute 44.407(5) and Florida Supreme Court Opinion No. AOSC24-14]

 5. Florida Standards of Professional Conduct